mralibatu/GUI_EmployeeManagerDemo/README.md

 > TContext.
 (TEntity must be a class of IEntity and TContext is the
 > DbContext)
 >
-> In this class the program do all of the database actions.
+> In this class the program does all of the database actions.
 Furthermore
-> I use a class that EfEmployeeDal which inherit from
+> I use a class that EfEmployeeDal, which inherits from
 > EfEntityRepositoryBase.
 It allows to if we add new table in our
 > database, we have to just add new class such as EfNewTableDal.